Active vs. Inactive CPAs:

 • CPE courses must comply with BOA rules

-• Renew certificate and report CPE based on BOA's three-year renewal cycle
+• Renew CPA certificate and report CPE based on BOA rules

-• Renew certificate based on BOA's three-year renewal cycle
+• Renew CPA certificate based on BOA rules

 • Must return to active status to use CPA without 'inactive' modifier